Skip to main content

 3. No Shredder

 Any business that deals with sensitive information likely has a shredder somewhere in the building and policies on when it should be used.
-However, it's all too easy to procrastinate when it comes to proper trash disposal.
+However, it's all too easy to procrastinate regarding proper trash disposal.

 Owners of messy desks are often procrastinators, and trash that was intended to make it to the office shredder might end up crumpled in the trash can (or worse, still on the desk) by the end of the day.